Net Metering in Maine: How It Works, CMP Credits & Solar Savings

 Your monitoring app gives you real-time insight into how much energy your solar panels are generating.
 Comparing that data to your CMP bill gives you the full picture:

-- How much of your solar power your home used directly
+• How much of your solar power your home used directly

-- How much went back to the grid to earn credits
+• How much went back to the grid to earn credits

-- And whether CMP’s generation numbers align with your own system’s data
+• Whether CMP’s generation numbers align with your own system’s data

+Think of your CMP bill as your energy statement and your monitoring app as your performance dashboard.
 Checking both each month helps you stay confident your system is performing as expected — and spot any changes in production quickly.

-Using Solar Credits Across Properties in Maine
+Using Solar Credits Across Multiple Properties in Maine

 Maine’s virtual net metering policy lets you apply solar credits from one CMP account to another account under the same customer name.

 Some homeowners choose to slightly oversize the system on their primary home so the extra credits generated in summer can offset usage at a camp, rental, or other property.
-For example, a homeowner in Brunswick might use extra credits from their main home to offset their Harpswell cottage account.
+For example, a homeowner in Brunswick might use extra credits from their main home to offset their Harpswell cottage account — a simple way to extend the value of solar beyond a single property.

 Can Maine’s Net Metering Policy Change?